Launch pricing ends May 22 (CEST). --d --h --m left Lock in your plan

 When crash recovery is active

 Crash detection only runs when AI abilities are enabled.
-When abilities are disabled, sandbox files are loaded without the .loading/.crashed marker overhead.
-This means if you disable AI abilities and a sandbox file has a fatal error, the normal WordPress fatal error handler takes over instead.
+With abilities disabled, sandbox files are loaded without the shutdown-handler protection.
+If a sandbox file fatals in that state, the normal WordPress fatal error handler takes over instead.

 Limitations

-• It does not roll back changes.
+• Crash recovery does not roll back changes.
 The broken file stays on disk.
 You need to fix it, disable it, or delete it.